Q: What is AWS Glue?

 Q: How does AWS Glue handle errors?

 AWS Glue monitors job event metrics and errors, and pushes all notifications to Amazon CloudWatch.
 With Amazon CloudWatch, you can configure a host of actions that can be triggered based on specific notifications from AWS Glue.
-For example, if you get an error or a success notification from Glue, you can trigger an AWS Lambda function.
-Glue also provides default retry behavior that will retry all failures three times before sending out an error notification.
+For example, if you get an error or a success notification from AWS Glue, you can trigger an AWS Lambda function.
+AWS Glue also provides default retry behavior that will retry all failures three times before sending out an error notification.

 Q: Can I run my existing ETL jobs with AWS Glue?